wamdam/backy2/docs/source/quickstart.rst

 Also, the version is marked invalid as you can see in::

-    $ backy2 ls
+    $ benji ls
-        INFO: $ /usr/bin/backy2 ls
+        INFO: $ /usr/bin/benji ls
     +---------------------+-------------------+---------------+------+------------+--------------------------------------+-------+-----------+----------------------------+
     |         date        | name              | snapshot_name | size | size_bytes |                 uid                  | valid | protected | tags                       |
     +---------------------+-------------------+---------------+------+------------+--------------------------------------+-------+-----------+----------------------------+
     | 2017-04-17 11:54:07 | myfirsttestbackup |               |   10 |   41943040 | 8fd42f1a-2364-11e7-8594-00163e8c0370 |   0   |     0     | b_daily,b_monthly,b_weekly |
     +---------------------+-------------------+---------------+------+------------+--------------------------------------+-------+-----------+----------------------------+
-        INFO: Backy complete
+        INFO: Benji complete

-Just in case you are able to fix the error, just scrub again and backy2 will mark the version valid again.
+Just in case you are able to fix the error, just scrub again and benji will mark the version valid again.

 restore